-Please note below Standing Declarations of Interest for inclusion on Council meeting minutes.
+Please note e below Standing Declarations of Interest for inclusion on Council meeting minutes.

 Signature

-To the best of my knowledge the above information gives a fair picture of my relevant interests as at date of signing.
+To the best date of sign of my knowledge the above information gives a fair picture of my relevant interests as an ing.

 Signed:

 Dated:

-Received by ATT:
+Received b у АТТ:

 Signed:

 Dated: